 - Manipulate the appearance of data in a graph

 The ‘plot’ function is one of the basic options for graphing data.
 We are going to go through an example using the ‘islands’ data that comes with the R software.
-The ‘islands’ sotware includes lots of data in particular, it contains data on the lass mass of different islands.
+The ‘islands’ software includes lots of data, in particular, it contains data on the lass mass of different islands.
 We want to plot the land mass of the seven largest islands.
 Below is the code for doing this.

 islandgraph<-head(sort(islands, decreasing=TRUE), 7)

 plot(islandgraph, main = "Land Area", ylab = "Square Miles")

 - In the variable ‘islandgraph’ We used the ‘head’ and the ‘sort’ function.
 The sort function told R to sort the ‘island’ data by decreasing value ( this is why we have the decreasing argument equaling TRUE).
 After sorting the data, the ‘head’ function tells R to only take the first 7 values of ‘island’ (see the 7 in the code) after they are sorted by decreasing order.

 - Next, we use the plot function to plot are information in the ‘islandgraph’ variable.
 We also give the graph a title using the ‘main’ argument followed by the title.
 Following the title, we label the y-axis using the ‘ylab’ argument and putting in quotes “Square Miles”.

 - The last step is to add text to the information inside the graph for clarity.
 Using the ‘text’ function, we tell R to add text to the ‘islandgraph’ variable using the names from the ‘islandgraph’ data which uses the code ‘label=names(islandgraph)’.
 Remember the ‘islandgraph’ data is the first 7 islands from the ‘islands’ dataset.

 - After telling R to use the names from the islandgraph dataset we then tell it to place the label a little of center for readability reasons with the code ‘adj = c(0.5,1).